gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 ### Display Kafkacat options

-**kafkacat** has many options.
+`kafkacat` has many options.
 If you just enter `kafkacat` without any options, all the options with a short description is shown on the console.
 Additionally Kafkacat will show the version which is installed.
-This is current **1.4.0** if installed on Mac and **1.3.1** if on Ubuntu. **1.4.0** is interesting, because support for Kafka Headers has been added.
+This is current **1.5.0** if installed on Mac and **1.3.1** if on Ubuntu.

 ```
 gus@gusmacbook ~> kafkacat